domRiddle/ASF/Compatibility.md

 - Gentoo (March 2017)
 - OS X 10.12.3
 - OS X 10.11
+- Raspbian Stretch
+- Raspbian Jessie
 - Ubuntu 17.04 Zesty Zapus
 - Ubuntu 16.10 Yakkety Yak
 - Ubuntu 16.04 Xenial Xerus

+This list is nowhere close to being complete, and it's very likely that you can run ASF even on much older (not to mention newer) OS versions than listed above, so just give it a try!